knmueller/golf-scoring/README.md

 X - sort front/back net tables with None last
 X - Best of Worst - net score not showing if only 1 player entered X - reset scores button for admin
-- Fix championship match scoring
+- Fix championship match scoring -> CONFIRM -- i think i fixed it.
+Was using the wrong index in the nested for loop
 - Add pages in the top bar to show individual tables
 - refresh login timeout
 - Update results table titles and font